maladroitthief/knowledge-base/computer-engineering/Binary-tree.md

 ---
+title: Binary Tree
+layout: idea
 tags:
-  - idea
+  - data-structures
-aliases:
+mermaid: true
 ---

 # Binary tree

 A binary tree is a tree where each node has a max of two children.
 A complete binary tree is a binary tree where every level is completely filled.
 A balance binary tree is a binary tree where the right and left sub-trees of every node differ by no more than 1 level.

 ## Traversals